crock/forum-ai/README.md

-# Yoix
+# Web Forum Analysis

-A platform to analyze the wealth of data found on web forums using machine learning
+ForumAI is a new open-source project to analyze the wealth of data found on web forums using machine learning.